 “We fall out, but if we fall out we always make it up.

 “That’s the secret, being friendly and never bearing a grudge.”

-Mr and Mrs Cowling are also planning to celebrate their anniversary on Thursday, with family and friends.
+Mr and Mrs Cowling are also planning to celebrate their anniversary today, with family and friends.